k4kpk/k4kpk.github.io/sota-guides/Roan High Knob (W4T_SU-005).md

 # Optional: Provide the latest year checked.
 # e.g: TM-2017, VF, P-2016
 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
-sms: TF,VF,AW
+sms: TF-2018,VF,AW-2018
 ---
 Drive to Trailhead & Trail Guide - Roan High Knob
 --------------------------------------------------------
+Food if driving from Atlanta: Best Plan: About 10 miles before Asheville (whether you go I-26 or I-40 route)

-#### Drive Guide - Roan High Knob to Atlanta
+#### Drive Guide - Roan High Knob from Atlanta

-* **Duration**: 4:45, 265 miles - Note: Google says it is 4:20.
-My 2015 experience is that you need 4:45 (plus any time for pit stops).
+* **Duration**: 4:40, 265 miles - Note: Google says it is 4:20.
+My 2018 experience is that you need 4:40 (plus any time for pit stops).
 * **Directions**:
  * I-285 to I-85 N
  * In Greenville, SC: I-185 N and go 1.6